lucchesi-sec/cybersec-projects/README.md

 ## 🎯 Purpose
 This repo serves as my personal cybersecurity lab space.
 The focus is on learning by doing — applying security concepts in a way that directly maps to real-world environments.

 ---

-## 🤖 AI Assistance Note
-Projects marked with 🤖 were developed with significant AI assistance as learning exercises.
-These projects helped me understand security concepts and code structure while I continue to develop my programming skills.
-The Linux Server Hardening and SSH Key Rotation projects were primarily developed independently, with minimal AI input.

----